 Cory is one of only two students nationwide to earn a full scholarship to the Ronald Reagan Presidential Foundation and Institute’s Leadership and the American Presidency (LATP) program.

-Cory Ott, from Bordentown, N.J., graduated in May 2018 earning a Bachelor of Science degree in Psychology.
+Cory Ott, from Bordentown, N.J., graduated in Spring 2018 earning a Bachelor of Science degree in Psychology.
 He is one of two students nationwide to earn a full scholarship to the Ronald Reagan Presidential Foundation and Institute’s Leadership and the American Presidency (LATP) program for Fall 2017, and he spent that time in Washington, D.C., learning from leaders in the fields of business, government, and nonprofit sectors.

 Cory says that his philosophy is simple: “I want to make a difference in the world, and I am striving towards that goal one day at a time.
 During my years at Stevenson University, I have been on the executive board of the Student Government Association, Co-Lead for Relay For Life, a Peer Educator for the Wellness Center, a Resident Assistant for Residence Life, and a Mission: I’m Home student leader.
 All of those roles have taught me valuable lessons about leadership and what it means to work toward a goal.”